-Well, 1975 happened, and today, pho is pretty much global.
+Well, 1975 happened, and almost 30 years later, beginning around 2005, pho gained popularity and became pretty much a global phenomenon.
 It can be found in all corners of the globe.
 Many people, especially non-Vietnamese, have an opportunity to taste a wide variety of pho during their travel to different places, and more importantly, a lot more freely in Hanoi and North Vietnam.
 As a result, pho Hanoi is becoming more known and unavoidably is thrown into the mix and discussion of what is real or authentic pho.

 I should point out that, pho should not vary widely from place to to place.
 Good pho should follow a fairly narrow band that defines pho as pho.
 Anything outside of that band, we already have a name for it, as exemplified by the excellent tasting and awesome hủ tiếu, which does allow for wide regional variations.

 So, a few people from mainland China and elsewhere asked me that they want to make authentic pho like being served in California, not in Hanoi or Saigon.
 A few others mentioned that they like to serve the more "authentic" version with jalapeño as used in North America as opposed to the Thai chili pepper they have in their country.